Suswethagithub/sandboxberry/Home.md

 * All related objects are transferred in the same run

 That last point means: You can't transfer Country__c in one run, and then do a separate run to transfer Account.
 SandboxBerry needs to keep track of the old id/new id pairs as it runs through the instructions, so it needs to do everything in one go.

+# Deleting Target Data

+The above constraints mean that the Target sandbox should be blank, or at least the Target tables that you are copying data into should be blank.

+SandboxBerry has the ability to delete all data from the Target tables if needed:

+* Enter Target login details
+* Choose an Instructions File
+* Choose 'Tools -> Clear Target Data ...' from the menu.
+* SandboxBerry will ask you to confirm.

+Note that for every object/table mentioned in the Instructions file, SandboxBerry will then delete all data from the Target.
+If filters are specified in the Instuction File, the same filters will be used for deletion.

+When the delete has finished you can then press Start (if you want to) to transfer the data from Source to Target, knowing that the Target object/tables are all empty.

+# Other Features

+If the 'Owner' of a record is no longer an Active User, SandboxBerry will change the Owner to be the user specified as the Target login.
+(Salesforce wont let you add new records with an inactive Owner, so the owner has to be changed for those records if they are to be transferred).

+Sometimes objects have lookup relationships to themselves. (e.g. when a hierarchy is defined).
+SandboxBerry can handle these self-lookups as long as there is only one of them per object/table.

+# Logging

+While data is being transferred, SandboxBerry outputs data to the main form.

+It also logs more detailed data to a Log.txt file - this can be found in the same folder as the executable.
+The log.txt file will only get created if the running user has write permissions to the appropriate folder.